Skip to main content

 Data breaches can sometimes occur due to the physical theft of data-carrying devices, such as laptops, hard drives, or USB drives.
 Implementing strict cybersecurity practices for device security can help reduce such risks.

 The average data breach cost rose to USD 4.88 million in 2024, the highest on record.
-The global cost of cybercrime is projected to reach USD 10.5 trillion annually by 2025, growing at 15% annually.
+By 2025, the global cost of cybercrime is projected to reach USD 10.5 trillion annually, growing at 15% annually.

 Here are some guidelines to secure your data against breaches:

-By implementing these cybersecurity best practices, you can enhance your cyber security best practices for business, adopt robust cybersecurity practices, and lower the chances of cybersecurity breaches.
+By implementing these cybersecurity services, you can enhance your cybersecurity best practices for business, adopt robust cybersecurity practices, and lower the chances of cybersecurity breaches.

 Useful link: Security Breaches Rising Exponentially; Weak Authentications Exploited